 Laikipia’s leader in sustainable travel, family wildlife safaris and adventure in Kenya

 The perfect African safari destination with complete privacy in the wild.
 We are located in the heart of a 14,000 acre private wildlife conservancy in Laikipia, Kenya's most diverse wildlife region.
-Home to several endemic and endangered species, Elephant, Buffalo, Lion, Leopard, Cheetah, Hippo, Aardwolf and many other mammals, birds, insects and plants, the views are far reaching, the landscapes incredibly beautiful and the experience unforgettable.
+Home to several endemic and endangered species including the Grevy Zebra, Elephant, Buffalo, Lion, Leopard, Cheetah, Hippo, Aardwolf and many other mammals, birds, insects and plants.
+The views are far reaching, the landscapes incredibly beautiful and the experience unforgettable.